Steve Wisniewski

-Steve Wisniewski (born April 7, 1967), nicknamed "the Wiz", is an American former professional football player who was an offensive guard for 13 seasons in the National Football League (NFL) with the Los Angeles/Oakland Raiders, and later served as the team's assistant offensive line coach.
-He was drafted by the Dallas Cowboys in the second round of the 1989 NFL Draft, but his playing rights were traded to the Raiders during the same draft.
-He played college football for the Penn State Nittany Lions.
+Steve Wisniewski (born April 7, 1967), nicknamed "the Wiz", is an American former professional football player who was a guard for 13 seasons in the National Football League (NFL) with the Los Angeles / Oakland Raiders, and later served as the team's assistant offensive line coach.
+He played college football for the Penn State Nittany Lions, where he was named an All-American.
+He was selected by the Dallas Cowboys in the second round of the 1989 NFL draft, but his playing rights were traded to the Raiders during the same draft.
+A tough guard in his day (particularly in blocking the run), Wisniewski was named an All-Pro (2 First-team, six Second-team) eight times while missing only two games in his career.

-Early years
+Early life

 Wisniewski was standout guard at Penn State University.
-He was twice named All-America (1987 and 1988).
 He was a key contributor on the Nittany Lions national championship team in 1986.
 He capped his senior season by playing in the Hula Bowl and the Japan Bowl.

 He earned a Bachelor of Science in marketing in 1989.

 Professional career

-Wisniewski was selected in the second round (#29 overall) of the 1989 NFL Draft by the Dallas Cowboys.
-He was then immediately traded to the Los Angeles Raiders along with a sixth round pick (#140-Jeff Francis), in exchange for a second round choice (#39-Daryl Johnston), a third round choice (#68-Rhondy Weston) and a fifth round choice (#119-Willis Crockett).
+Wisniewski was selected in the second round (#29 overall) of the 1989 NFL draft by the Dallas Cowboys.
+He was immediately traded to the Los Angeles Raiders along with a sixth round pick (#140-Jeff Francis), in exchange for a second round choice (#39-Daryl Johnston), a third round choice (#68-Rhondy Weston) and a fifth round choice (#119-Willis Crockett).

 He would play all of his 13 seasons in the league with the Raiders.
 "Wiz" became the standout Guard of the 1990s and made the Pro Bowl 8 times in his career tying him at the time of his retirement with Art Shell, Howie Long, and Tim Brown (Who would later surpass him) for most by a Raider.
 He was also named to the NFL 1990s All-Decade Team and was a first team All-Pro twice.
 He missed only 2 regular season starts in his 13-year career due to injury.